John Gibson Lockhart: Literary contributions

 Between 1818 and 1825 Lockhart worked indefatigably.
 In 1819 Peter's Letters to his Kinsfolk appeared, and in 1822 he edited Peter Motteux's edition of Don Quixote, to which he prefixed a life of author Miguel de Cervantes.
 Four novels followed: Valerius in 1821, Adam Blair in 1822, Reginald Dalton in 1823 and Matthew Wald in 1824.
 However, his strength did not lie in novel writing.
 He also contributed to Blackwood translations of Spanish ballads, which in 1823 were published separately.

 In 1825 Lockhart acted as an agent on behalf of the Faculty of Advocates to purchase the Astorga Collection.
 The collection is now housed at the National Library of Scotland.

+In 1825 Benjamin Disraeli visited him at his father-in-law's estate at Abbotsford in an unsuccessful attempt to persuade him to accept the editorship of The Representative a newspaper he was trying to establish with the backing of the publisher John Murray.

-In 1825 Lockhart accepted the editorship of the Quarterly Review, which had been in the hands of Sir John Taylor Coleridge since William Gifford's resignation in 1824.
+Instead the same year Lockhart accepted Murray's offer of the editorship of the Quarterly Review, which had been in the hands of Sir John Taylor Coleridge since William Gifford's resignation in 1824.